Mbeya Region: Industry

 Small-scale agroindustrial and forestry-based businesses make up the majority of the Mbeya Region's industrial sector.
 3,540 small businesses operated in the area in 2016, with more businesses engaged in milling (39.5%), carpentry (26.8%), timber processing (11.5%), and welding (9.0%).
 6,800 persons were employed overall by them.
 13 medium-sized businesses operated in the area during that time, with Mbeya City accounting for 61.5 percent of all businesses in this category.
 There aren't many large-scale industries, but those that do exist include those that make cement, brew beer, process tea, make soft beverages, and produce granite and marble.
 Mbeya City Council is where the majority of industries are located, followed by Rungwe District Council.

 Mineral diversity is abundant in the Mbeya Region.
 The majority of minerals in the area have not yet been exploited and are currently being mined by small-scale operators using artisanal technologies.
 Gold, coal, sand, stones, morum, and industrial minerals including marble, limestone, iron ore, and phosphates are among the different types of minerals that may be found in the area.
 Additionally, the Mbeya District Council, Rungwe District, and Mbarali District also have significant marble reserves (Chalihumbi & Lugelele).
 Large gold reserves may be discovered across Chunya, Mbarali (Mabadaga), and Kyela (Mwalisi & Luvalisi).

 Wildlife and Reserves

 Wildlife can be found in great variety in the Mbeya Region.
-The area is home to two national parks (Ruaha and Kitulo), four game reserves namely; Mpanga Kipengere, Usungu, Rukwati Piti Game Reserve and Mount Rungwe Game Reserve.
+The area is home to two national parks (Ruaha and Kitulo) and four game reserves namely; Mpanga Kipengere, Usungu, Rukwati Piti Game Reserve and Mount Rungwe Game Reserve.
 Natural open spaces including Rungwa Mzombe and Rungwa South, and a number of game restricted areas.

 Demographics

 The historic native tribes of the Mbeya region are of Bantu origin, and it is thought that they have lived there for a very long period.
-They are the Sangu, Safwa,Nyakyusa, Ndali, Kinga, Wanji, Lambya, Nyiha, Wungu, Kimbu & Rungwa.
+They are the Sangu, Safwa, Nyakyusa, Ndali, Kinga, Wanji, Lambya, Nyiha, Wungu, Kimbu & Rungwa.
 The Maasai and Sukuma now live in the Chunya and Mbeya Districts as a result of extensive interregional and intraregional movement of tribes between 1970 and 1990.
 In urban areas like Mbeya Municipality and the District centers, a fairly diverse tribal population is typical.